ministryofjustice/robot-framework-test-ccms/Sikuli-Screenshot-Guide.md

 - Interacting with elements on windows (shortcuts buttons - AutoIt)
 - Navigating menu bars (shortcut keys - AutoIt)
 - For browser interaction, use Selenium
+- While using the snipping tool, make sure the image intended to be captured is not highlighted or in focus.
+This will add a change in color or orientation to the image and make the image not traceable.
+- Make sure to not capture images with prefilled text, this will then make the images redundant for any other case.
+- Try not to choose a large cross-section of images, this slows down the operation.
+Images need to be unique and small in size.
+Sikuli is clever to identify the image if it's unique.
+- If an image is highlighted due to an error action on the screen, do not capture a highlighted image for interaction.
+Use AutoIT keyboard shortcuts to undo highlighting by clicking elsewhere.

 Beware of colours that may change from user to user such as themes of a browser - these are likely to fail matching on other peoples machines.